1969 Michigan State Spartans football team

-The 1969 Michigan State Spartans football team represented Michigan State University during the 1969 Big Ten Conference football season.
-Led by 16th-year head coach Duffy Daugherty, the Spartans compiled andoverall record of 4–6 with a mark of 2–5 in conference play, placing ninth in the Big Ten.
+The 1969 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1969 Big Ten football season.
+In their 16th season under head coach Duffy Daugherty, the Spartans compiled a 4–6 record (2–5 in conference games), finished ninth in the Big Ten, and were outscored by a total of 231 to 202.
+They began the season ranked No. 12 in the preseason AP poll but dropped out of the poll after losing to Notre Dame and Ohio State in the third and fourth weeks of the season.